bdelacretaz/opendev-channel-requirements/README.md

 **tl:dr; Contributions to this (public) list of requirements are welcome, using this repository's issue tracker for discussion**

-In Apache projects we say

-> If it didn't happen on the dev list, it didn't happen

-Meaning that all important technical discussions and decisions about the project _must_ happen on a central shared channel to enable efficient collaboration in globally distributed teams.
+In Apache projects we say _if it didn't happen on the dev list, it didn't happen_ meaning that all important technical discussions and decisions about the project _must_ happen on a central shared channel to enable efficient collaboration in globally distributed teams.

 Mailing lists have served us well in the last few decades but they can also be rightly considered an old and clunky tool.